AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/addonsdk-app.md

 #### Return Value

-Returns a `Promise` (`DialogResult`)[#dialogresult] object with the [button type](../addonsdk/addonsdk-constants.md) that was clicked, or an error.
+Returns a `Promise` [`DialogResult`](#dialogresult) object with the [button type](../addonsdk/addonsdk-constants.md) that was clicked, or an error.
 When using the "input" dialog variant, an additional `fieldValue` property will be in the response object and will contain the value of the field the user input text to.

 #### `DialogResult`